Going Off Birth Control: 11 Ways Your Body Could Change

 Still no period after three months?
 See your doc—they may want to check for issues like a thyroid condition or hormonal imbalances that could be keeping your period MIA.

-But there’s also a chance your period could be totally different
+Your period could also be totally different

 You can get pregnant before you even get your period again

 No period in sight?
-Says Dr. Dweck: “Number one, two, and three on the list of why someone isn’t getting their period after coming off the Pill for a while is pregnancy, pregnancy, pregnancy."
+Says Dr. Dweck: “Number one, two, and three on the list of why someone isn’t getting their period after coming off the Pill for a while is pregnancy, pregnancy, pregnancy.″

 A lot of people take birth control pills to ease acne, but unfortunately once you stop taking them, the acne could return. ″Going off birth control pills may return acne symptoms to what they were before starting [birth control],″ Dr. Bhardwaj previously told Health.
 If you're worried about hormonal acne, talk to your dermatologist about alternatives, one as simple as switching your skincare products.